 Work in ways that result in no accidents, no harm to people, and no damage to the environment, including no net loss to biodiversity when undertaking new projects in sensitive areas.

-We work hard to understand environmental and social sensitivities in the areas where we operate with the aim of avoiding, minimizing and mitigating any potential impacts.
+We work hard to understand any environmental and social sensitivities in the areas where we operate.
+With this understanding we: